 Fishing above Cedar Creek Fish Hatchery:

-It's open (above the Cedar Creek fish hatchery weir) all year for hatchery steelhead and open for Fall Chinook Aug 1 - Dec 31.
+Three Rivers is open (above the Cedar Creek fish hatchery weir) all year for hatchery steelhead and open for Fall Chinook Aug 1 - Dec 31.
 I'm pretty sure there is no fishing deadline above Three Rivers Hatchery.
 Check here.

-Bobbers, drift fishing for salmon as well as hardware and flies... it's all good.
-Save your hardware for clearer water conditions (today and later).
 We carry all of that stuff here at Nestucca Valley Sporting Goods.
 Check out our Color Tip above.

 Swing, strip and drift you flies.
 Same with spinners although...